Stop Drop and Roll!!!

 Stop Drop and Roll!!! is the debut studio album by the American rock band the Foxboro Hot Tubs.
 The full album was first available for digital download on April 22, 2008, and was released on CD on May 20, 2008.
 The title track "Stop Drop and Roll" was featured in the 2010 American comedy film Get Him to the Greek, although it was not on the soundtrack album.

 The album sold 19,000 copies in its first week of availability in the US, and went on to sell over 55,000 copies there.

 Background and recording

 The album was recorded while Green Day were writing their eighth studio album 21st Century Breakdown; they ended up recording this album because they "love to play music and be spontaneous, and after a few late night jams and a few too many bottles of wine, we were inspired to record some rockin' eight-track recordings".

-The album was initially available as a free download on the band's website as a 6 track EP.
-These tracks would later go on to be on the full album release (with the exception of the track "Highway 1", which was replaced by new track "Broadway").
-On the free download, all the songs had samples from 1960s and 1970s films at the start; however, these were removed for the final release.
+Initially the band made five tracks from the album available as a free EP download on the band's website which included a song that was omitted from the album, "Highway 1" (this song was replaced on the album with a song called "Broadway").
+On this EP, there were samples included at the beginning of the songs: